RWS/studio-api-docs/apiconcepts/integration/adding_custom_wizard_steps.md

 <img style="display:block; " src="images/Wizard public API flow.png"/>

-Open package wizard specifics
+Open package wizard details
 ----
-* You can provide your own custom package converter to be used in the Open Package wizard.
-To do so, create a class that implements the `IExternalPackageConverter` interface and decorate it with the `ExternalPackageConvertor` attribute.
-The Plugin Framework will pick it up as an extension point.
+#### Package converters
+The Open Package wizard uses converters to transform third-party packages into a format that <var:ProductName> can work with.
+You can create your own custom package converters using the extension point mechanism:
+1. Create a class that implements [IExternalPackageConverter](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Packaging.IExternalPackageConverter.yml)
+2. Decorate the class with the [ExternalPackageConvertorExtension](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Extensions.ExternalPackageConvertorExtensionAttribute.yml) attribute.

+#### Converter customization
-* The wizard `Data` object is available in the custom package converter as well, via the `ExternalPackageConversionInfo.CustomData` property.
+The wizard `Data` object is available in the custom package converter as well, via the `ExternalPackageConversionInfo.CustomData` property.
 This allows you to configure your converter using wizard pages.

-See also: [full sample application with source code](https://github.com/RWS/trados-studio-api-samples/tree/master/TranslationStudioAutomation/Sdl.CustomWizardSteps.Sample) (on GitHub).
+See also: [Full sample application with source code](https://github.com/RWS/trados-studio-api-samples/tree/master/TranslationStudioAutomation/Sdl.CustomWizardSteps.Sample) (on GitHub).